 You could find that you don’t enjoy using manual lenses and that you prefer AF lenses.
 Then you would have lost about two hours and $15 after selling the lens and adapter you bought for less than $100.
 So you would have lost very little.

 Or you might find that you enjoy working with manual lenses a lot.
 When I got my first Sony and discovered manual lenses, I found more joy in the process.
 That in turn improved my photography noticeably.
 Just like me you could find more enjoyment in photography and you could save a lot of money.

 If you have any questions or suggestions just leave a comment!

-- 15 lenses for less than $99 which perform great on the Sony a7 series.
+- 15 sub $99 lenses which perform great on the Sony a7 series.

 - Our lens buying guides (includes modern lenses)